Segalmen/openwrt-custom/README.md

 ## Uninstallation

-To remove the Gaming_DSCP setup:
+To remove the DSCP policy setup:

 Disable SQM in LuCI (**Network → SQM QoS**)